FOREX-Euro resilient, pins hopes on EU deal

 The Federal Reserve, worried about the U.S. economy, is looking at ways to offer more monetary stimulus, the central bank's influential vice chair, Janet Yellen, said on Friday, pushing the dollar broadly lower.

-On Monday it fell 0.2 percent further against a basket of major currencies to 76.274.
+On Monday it stayed almost unchanged against a basket of major currencies at 76.412.
 It was also flat against the yen, recovering from an all-time low of 75.78 yen hit on Friday, and was last at 76.30 yen .

 Japanese Finance Minister Jun Azumi said on Monday that Japan will take decisive action on excessive and speculative forex moves.
 He said that the greenback below 76 yen did not reflect economic fundamentals.

-But despite the comments, traders said the government was unlikely to carry out intervention in the next few hours.
+But despite the comments, traders said the government was unlikely to carry out intervention soon.

 "The spike lower was very brief and likely happened due to a nearing option expiry, not on real yen safe-haven inflows.
 On top of that it happened amid a broad selloff in the dollar with other yen crosses pretty much unaffected," said a trader for a Japanese bank.

-Commodity currencies, usually sold off in times of market stress, were upbeat as Asian bourses and U.S. stocks futures rose.
-The Australian dollar pushed above its 200-day moving average on stop loss buying from a British name, last changing hands at $1.0406 , versus New York's $1.0331.
+Commodity currencies, usually sold off in times of market stress, held steady as Asian bourses rose.
+The Australian dollar traded at $1.0338 , versus New York's $1.0331.
 (Additional reporting by Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Joseph Radford)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)